Here's Our Rant About PLBY Group Inc. (PLBY)

 Loop Capital gave a rating of “Buy” to PLBY, setting the target price at $26 in the report published on March 02nd of the current year.

-Volatility was left at 6.54%, however, over the last 30 days, the volatility rate increased by 5.90%, as shares sank -21.22% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -32.99% lower at present.
+Volatility was left at 6.59%, however, over the last 30 days, the volatility rate increased by 6.73%, as shares surge +8.44% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -27.94% lower at present.

-During the last 5 trading sessions, PLBY fell by -16.33%, which changed the moving average for the period of 200-days by -75.32% in comparison to the 20-day moving average, which settled at $6.48.
-In addition, PLBY Group Inc. saw -78.27% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, PLBY rose by +9.49%, which changed the moving average for the period of 200-days by -71.61% in comparison to the 20-day moving average, which settled at $6.44.
+In addition, PLBY Group Inc. saw -74.44% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading